 For more information on setting aside a bankruptcy notice, see our technical guide on Setting Aside a Bankruptcy Notice.

-Call Gibbs Wright today about your bankruptcy matter for a free and confidential consultation to explore your options and legal rights.
+Call Gibbs Wright today about your bankruptcy matter for a confidential consultation to explore your options and legal rights.